The Best Cheap Ellipticals

 Bigger and more visually striking than the Horizon, the Schwinn 470 offers a silent ride — the only sounds are the gentle motor hum and the squeak of the rubber pedal cushioning.

 Thoughtful extras like cushioned pedals can be found throughout the machine.
 To make climbing on board easier, there’s a tiny, tractioned landing pad located behind and between the wheel tracks.
-The Schwinn also features a small but powerful fan, a convenient nook for storing devices or a book, and, of course, automatic incline.
-It’s the only model of the three that will raise and lower the pitch of the track for you.
+The Schwinn also features a small but powerful fan, a convenient nook for storing devices or a book, and, notably, automatic incline.
+It’s the only model of the three that can raise and lower the pitch of the track with the push of a button.

 Another fun feature: When you burn a record amount of calories (more than you have ever done in a previous workout), the Schwinn dings!
 And flashes a star across the console screen.
 But we didn’t quite feel like we deserved it — our first “workout” consisted of turning the machine on to see if it was alive, so our second workout sounded the tinkling reward after a mere 13 calories.
 And if you like to keep an eye on your heart rate, know that the Schwinn gives the read-out only as a bar graph, not a number.